irontec/ivozprovider/doc/sphinx/billing_and_invoices/pricing_plans.rst

 .. image:: img/pricing_plan_csv2.png

-The order of the columns must be:
+The order of the columns should be:

 - Pricing pattern name
 - Pricing pattern description